-9.2. "roles" claim
+10.2. roles claim

-A "roles" claim was considered in addition to the "groups" claim that made it into the final specification.
-The "groups" claim is intended to be mapped to specific roles on the target resource server.
-The "roles" claim was intended to explicitly state roles inside the JWT that would not be subject to any mappings and are made available to directly to the application for @RolesAllowed and similar RBAC checks.
+A roles claim was considered in addition to the groups claim that made it into the final specification.
+The groups claim is intended to be mapped to specific roles on the target resource server.
+The roles claim was intended to explicitly state roles inside the JWT that would not be subject to any mappings and are made available to directly to the application for @RolesAllowed and similar RBAC checks.
 The roles in the JWT should be exposed to the app in addition to any roles that result from group-to-role mapping provided by the target resource server.
-The intended JWT datatype for "roles" should be a JSON string array.
+The intended JWT datatype for roles should be a JSON string array.

-Though a "roles" claim is not required, implementations that support it and applications that use it should do so as detailed in this section to ensure alignment for any future standardization.
+Though a roles claim is not required, implementations that support it and applications that use it should do so as detailed in this section to ensure alignment for any future standardization.

-9.3. "aud" claim
+10.3. aud claim

-The "aud" claim defined in RFC 7519 section 4.1.3 was considered for addition.
-The intended JWT datatype for "aud" should be a JSON string array or a single string as defined in RFC 7519.
+The aud claim defined in RFC 7519 section 4.1.3 was considered for addition.
+The intended JWT datatype for aud should be a JSON string array or a single string as defined in RFC 7519.

-Though a "aud" claim is not required, implementations that support it and applications that use it should do so as detailed in this section to ensure alignment for any future standardization.
+Though an aud claim is not required, implementations that support it and applications that use it should do so as detailed in this section to ensure alignment for any future standardization.